 - External bracing and orthotics to maintain spinal alignment, promote healing, and control pain through immobilization for about 8–12 weeks (e.g., rigid collar in cervical fracture, cervical-thoracic brace for thoracic fractures, and thoracolumbar-sacral orthosis for lower back fractures)

 - Indication: stable vertebral compression fractures with progressive pain or kyphosis despite conservative treatment

-- Dissection or thrombotic blockage of the vertebral artery may lead to impaired vision.
+- Vessel injury: dissection or thrombotic blockage of the vertebral artery

 - Posttraumatic deformation of the spine: loss of height, scoliosis, or kyphosis